Real Madrid coach Carlo Ancelotti insists his side do not need to sign Juventus midfielder Arturo Vidal.

-The Chilean has been linked with a variety of clubs after leading the Bianconeri to two straight Serie A titles, most recently the Liga leaders and their arch rivals Barcelona.
+The Chilean has been linked with a variety of clubs after leading the Bianconeri to two straight Serie A titles, with recent reports suggesting both the Liga leaders and their arch rivals Barcelona are interested.

 However, Ancelotti has denied that Juve director Beppe Marotta came to visit Madrid's training centre to thrash out a deal for the former Bayer Leverkusen man.